vosechu/vosechu.github.io/curriculum/performance-metrics.md

 Students at a basic level will be able to:
 * Create a new Sinatra project with a config.ru and a Gemfile
+* Create routes using any HTTP verb
-* Create RESTful routes and respond with HTML
+* Create routes which can render HTML via ERb
 * Return static assets from a public folder
 * Use a reloader to make development faster
 * Use Basic authentication